codemaster05330/timoanttila/src/pages/about.md

 ---
-title: "Timo Anttila | What is going on in my life right now?"
+title: "What is going on in my life right now?"
 summary: Now page is a place to tell where my focus is right now in my professional and personal life.
+desc: Welcome to get to know me more.
+On this page you will comprehensively find everything that is important to me at the moment in my professional and personal life.
 layout: profile
+img: timo
+language: en
 ---

 ## Location: